silverbackhq/silverback/README.md

 ## Overview

 - Auto Installer.
-- Asynchronous Everything: Everything is asynchronous with ability to run any number of workers to scale.
-It can run as centralized or distributed application.
+- Asynchronous workers for notifications with ability to run any number to scale.

 ## Requirements